MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/urs-bug-fixes.md

 (Includes Resource Scheduling controls version 1.2.40.230251)

 - The new schedule board is now the default for all organizations, and the legacy schedule board is [officially deprecated](./deprecations-scheduling.md).
-The setting to enable the new schedule board on the schedule board settings page has been removed, and replaced with a Power Platform setting [enable the legacy schedule board](../../field-service/configure-schedule-board.md#enable-the-legacy-schedule-board).
+The setting to enable the new schedule board on the schedule board settings page has been removed, and replaced with a solution setting.
+You can still manually [enable the legacy schedule board](../../field-service/configure-schedule-board.md#enable-the-legacy-schedule-board) by altering this setting.

 ## 3.12.96.25